Skip to main content

 }

-Here's how the "person" property is previewed in the content form preview when included in another schema.
+This is how the “person” property appears in the content form preview when used within another schema.

 Previewing the person property